Jonplussed/healthfinch-example-program/README.md

 invaluable on any larger applications I've dealt with.
 And again, I cannot overstate the value of referential transparency for any long-term software system.

+For a short-term application, though, this was hell.